-The assumption is made that the limits set out in §§ 1 and 2 above for the variation with time of may be used as limits for the results of measurements made on a set of circuits, groups, supergroups, etc. at a given time.
+The assumption is made that the limits set out in §§ 1 and 2 above for the variation with time of:

+- the loss of each individual circuit, or - the level of each individual group, supergroup, etc. pilot, may be used as limits for the results of measurements made on a set of circuits, groups, supergroups, etc. at a given time.
 Experience indicates that such a use has a practical validity and hence Administrations are encouraged to use this Recommendation as giving currently practical limits for sets of circuits, groups, supergroups, etc. This does not preclude the application of these limits to single circuits, groups, supergroups, etc.